Perth solar panel installation: what size system do you need?

 - With EV: Add 6–8 kWh/day

-Remember that your goal isn't necessarily to cover 100% of your usage — it's to maximise the financial return on your investment.
+Remember that your goal isn't necessarily to cover 100% of your usage — it's to get the best financial return on your investment.

 Here's the critical insight: solar electricity you use yourself is worth far more than solar you export.